GuyonT/odin-recipes/README.md

 # odin-recipes

-This is a recipe website, created as an exercice for The Odin Project
+This is a recipe website, created as an exercice for The Odin Project.
+Nonetheless, the recipes are all real, cheap and high in protein.
+I might come back later to this project, and add more recipe and polishing with CSS.